+Item 5.5 Report the total gross value of loans to community service organisations and the individual and collective provisions.
 Item 5.6 Report the total gross value of loans to non-financial corporations and the individual and collective provisions.
 Item 5.7 Report the total gross value of loans to general government and the individual and collective provisions.
 Item 5.8 Report the total gross value of loans to financial institutions and the individual and collective provisions.
 Item 5.9 Report all loans and advances to related parties and the individual and collective provisions.
-Include: loans to related parties; holdings of debt securities issued by related; and other accounts receivable (e.g. fees and commissions receivable) from related parties.
-Item 5.10 Report the total amount of equity investments in • the parent entity as defined in accordance with AASB 127 and AASB 3; • controlled entities as defined in accordance with AASB 127 and AASB 3; associates as defined in accordance with AASB 128; and joint ventures (entities) as defined in accordance with AASB 131.
+Include: loans to related parties; holdings of debt securities issued by related parties; and other accounts receivable (e.g. fees and commissions receivable) from related parties.
+Item 5.10 Report the total amount of equity investments related entities.
+Include equity investments in: the parent entity as defined in accordance with AASB 127 and AASB 3; controlled entities as defined in accordance with AASB 127 and AASB 3; associates as defined in accordance with AASB 128; and joint ventures (entities) as defined in accordance with AASB 131.
 Item 5.11 Report any other investments not included above.
 Item 5.12 Report all net fixed assets excluding those related to information technology assets.
-The reporting of all fixed asset items should be in accordance with applicable Australian Accounting Standards, net of any depreciation and amortisation.
-Item 5.13 Report all computer equipment and IT software.
-However when computer equipment and IT software is treated as an intangible asset for accounting purposes (for example, in audited financial statements) it must be reported as part of intangible assets for prudential purposes and in this form.
-The reporting of all computer equipment and IT software should be in accordance with applicable Australian Accounting Standards, net of any depreciation and amortisation.
+Reporting all fixed asset items should be in accordance with applicable Australian Accounting Standards, net of any depreciation and amortisation.
+Item 5.13 Report net information technology assets.
+Report all computer equipment and software.
+However, when computer equipment and software is treated as an intangible for accounting purposes (for example, in audited financial statements) it must be reported as part of intangible assets for prudential purposes and in this form.
+The reporting of all computer equipment and software should be in accordance with applicable Australian Accounting Standards, net of any depreciation and amortisation.
 Item 5.14 Report all intangible assets net of any amortisation and impairment.

 Classification of assets as intangible assets must be in compliance with the Australian Accounting Standards.
-As a guide ADIs are suggested to follow the disclosure adopted in their annual financial reports.
-Item 5.15 Include all other assets not separately identified above.
-L
+As a guide ADIs are suggested to follow the disclosure adopted in its annual financial report.
+Item 5.15 Report other assets.
+Include all other assets not separately identified above.